Inflectra/spira-documentation/docs/Spira-User-Manual/Document-Management.md

 ### Overview - details

-The top part of the main pane allows you to view and/or edit the details of the particular document.
+This tab allows you to view and/or edit the details of the particular document.
 You can edit the various fields (name, description, etc.) and once you are satisfied with them, click one of the "***Save***" buttons to commit the changes.
 In addition, you can delete the current document by choosing "***Delete***", or discard any changes made by clicking "***Refresh***".

 The lower part of the main pane can be switched between four different views by clicking the appropriate tab.
 Initially the pane will be in "Versions" mode.
 The functionality in each of these views is described below.